What is Happening in Vail Valley Fall 2022

 Friday, October 14, 21, 28 7-10 PM

-Al Maul is a published local musician.
-Plays every Friday at Ein Prosit in Avon.
-The only Bavarian and Belgian beer hall in Avon, Colorado.
-Patio seating available.
-Serving the finest beers, traditional and exotic sausages, sandwiches, soup and Bavarian pretzels.
+Al Maul is a published local musician who plays every Friday at Ein Prosit in Avon.
+Ein Prosit is the only Bavarian and Belgian beer hall in Avon, Colorado.
+Patio seating is available.
+They serve the finest beers, traditional and exotic sausages, sandwiches, soup, and Bavarian pretzels.

 Avon Colorado in Summer